-Employees may be subject to reasonable suspicion testing when there is reasonable suspicion to believe that the individual has used a prohibited drug For a reasonable suspicion test to occur under the FMCSA or alcohol. regulations, the individual must be observed by a supervisor who has been trained in the detection of drug or alcohol misuse in accordance with the applicable Federal regulations.
+Employees may be subject to reasonable suspicion testing when there is reasonable suspicionto believe that the individual has used a prohibited drug and/or engaged in alcohol misuse.
+For a reasonable suspicion test to occur under the FTA guidelines, the individual must be observed by a supervisor who has been trained in the detection of drug use and/or alcohol misuse.
 The supervisor shall require the individual to undergo such testing based only on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech, or body odors of the covered individual.
-The observations may include indications of the chronic and withdrawal effects of controlled substances.
 The employee shall be immediately informed of the supervisor's observations and suspicions and advised that they may have a representative present.
 The notification to the employee shall be documented on the Reasonable Suspicion Testing Checklist form.
 The employee shall proceed immediately to the testing facility or location for reasonable suspicion testing for drugs and/or alcohol.

-Reasonable suspicion alcohol testing is only permissible under the FMCSA regulations just before an employee performs safety-sensitive duties, during that performance, and just after an employee has performed covered duties; and that the observations leading to that testing must be made during, just preceding, or just after the employee has performed safety sensitive duties.
+Reasonable suspicion alcohol testing is only permissible under the FTA regulations just before an employee performs safety-sensitive duties, during that performance, and just after an employee has performed covered duties; and that the observations leading to that testing must be made during, just preceding, or just after the employee has performed safety sensitive duties.